Trash on Android: Your Ultimate Guide to Accessing and Recovering Deleted Data

-Part 1: Is there a Deleted Items folder on Android?
+Part 1: Is there a Deleted Items Folder on Android?

-Unlike computers, be it Windows or Mac, there is no trash folder in Android devices.
+Unlike computers, be it Windows or Mac, there is no trash folder on Android devices.
 We understand it is astonishing and frustrating at the same time that there is no provision to restore the deleted files on Android.
 We as humans, delete the files now and then.
 And at times, we do screw up.
 Now, you may wish to know why there’s no Android trash folder on mobile devices?

-Well, the most probable reason behind it is due to the limited storage available over an Android device.
+Well, the most probable reason behind it is due to the limited storage available on an Android device.
 Unlike Mac or Windows computer which has huge storage potential, an Android device (on the other hand) is merely equipped with 16 GB - 256 GB of storage space which is quite very small, comparatively, to hold an Android trash folder.
 Perhaps, if there was a trash folder in Android, the storage space will soon be consumed by unnecessary files.
-If it happens, it’s may easily make the Android device crash.
+If it happens, it may easily make the Android device crash.

-Part 2: How to find trash on Android phone
+Part 2: How to Find Trash on Android Phone?

-Though, there is no Android trash folder over mobile devices.
+Though, there is no Android trash folder on mobile devices.
 However, you can now make use of such a feature in the Gallery App and Photos app from Google of recent Android devices.
 This means any deleted photo or video will be moved to this recycle bin or trash folder so you can go there and restore your deleted files.
 Here’s how to access trash on Android.

 Via Google Photos App